misiektoja/steam_monitor/docs/usage.md

 Both settings apply to monitoring output and to the `--setup` and `--doctor` screens. `--no-color` turns colour off for all of them.

+Names are `bright_cyan underline`, identifiers such as the Steam64 ID are `bright_magenta` and links are `blue underline`.
+Generated configuration files ship the `COLOR_THEME` block commented out, so these defaults apply and a later change to them reaches you.
+A configuration file written before v2.0 sets every colour explicitly and therefore keeps the old ones: delete its `COLOR_THEME` block to follow the defaults, or edit the values you want to keep.

 Add to your GRC config (`~/.grc/grc.conf`):

 ```